worldline/observability-workshop/docs/workshop.md

 ```
 1. Declare the two timers,
 2. Injects the ``MeterRegistry`` provided by Spring Boot Actuator in the class constructor, as it is required to initialize the timers,
-3. Intitialize the two timers by giving them a name (4), a description (5) and adding them to the meter registry.
+3. Initialize the two timers by giving them a name (4), a description (5) and adding them to the meter registry.

 #### 2. Record time spent in the methods